exakat/php-dictionary/dictionary/coroutine.ini.rst

 Coroutines are methods whose execution may be suspended and resumed.

-PHP generators a sort of subroutines.
+PHP generators are a sort of coroutines.

 swoole, openswoole and fibers extensions offer coroutines.